emipa606/NPDTiers/README.md

 A: RimFridge currently is overwritten by the custom hoppers added by this mod.

 Q: Is this mod save game compatible?
 Can I remove it without issue?
 A: Yes and yes.
-But all custom NPD&apos;s must be removed from the map before you do so (original NPD is fine)
+But all custom NPD's must be removed from the map before you do so (original NPD is fine)

 Q: Are the default dispensers added by the mod OP?
 A: That is for you to decide. they are more a proof of concept and can be modified by the user if they wish.

 Q: Can I make my dispenser a drug / beer dispenser?
 A: Actually, Yes, You can.
-Replace the line &lt;isMealSource&gt;true&lt;/isMealSource&gt; with &lt;designationCategory&gt;Joy&lt;/designationCategory&gt; and during assigned rec time they will take the item it dispenses.
+Replace the line isMealSourcetrue/isMealSource with designationCategoryJoy/designationCategory and during assigned rec time they will take the item it dispenses.
 This was found out by Cegorach.

 [IMG]https://i.imgur.com/FSusaPE.png[/IMG]